 Smart Filer makes your at-capacity file servers “bottomless” by leveraging much cheaper secondary and cloud storage without affecting user experience.

-Both Smart Filer and the stand-alone Data Discovery tool let you perform preliminary classification of the data on your file servers.
+Smart Filer lets you perform preliminary classification of the data on your file servers.

 Data classification is based on the metadata associated with each file.
 The resulting inventory forms a model on which you can perform analyses to determine the potential impacts of various selection criteria and policies.
 This discovery exercise is non-invasive and preserves the metadata profiles of each of the data files in question.

 Smart Filer off-loads files automatically and transparently.
 However, it interacts with shared critical resources such as your network and your primary file server.
 Therefore, you can schedule these Smart Filer activities, avoiding contention for scarce resources.

 Smart Filer builds a data classification inventory model of the data stored in your primary storage.
 Using this model, you can run analytics to build a policy that best meets your needs in addressing and improving the capacity of your storage.